Rocky IV: Novelization

 A novelization was published by Ballantine Books in 1985.
 Sylvester Stallone was credited as the author.
-The novel included some backstory for Drago and his wife.
+The novel included some backstory for Drago and Ludmilla.
 Drago was a former coal miner who had come to the government's attention after being featured in a Party promotional film about mining.
 Ludmilla, born in Kiev to a Party official, had begun training to become a swimming Olympic champion when she was nine.

 Video games

 In 1987, Rocky was released, based on the first four Rocky films.
 2002 saw the release of Rocky, based on the first five Rocky films.
 2004 saw the release of Rocky Legends, also based on the first five Rocky films.